 One of SNAP’s strengths is the depth of expertise in our team, bringing knowledge and experience from across Asia and the Pacific from various disciplines and areas of practice.
 This includes grassroots community-based organisations that support stateless populations to acquire and confirm nationality, national and regional NGOs that pursue strategic advocacy on the right to nationality, academics with expertise in law, sociology and political science, practising lawyers that challenge administrative decisions that render individuals and populations stateless, and most importantly stateless persons and formerly stateless persons raising the voices of their communities.

-Our Focal Points represent SNAP at relevant global, regional and national advocacy events and advise SNAP’s Coordinator and Governance Board on the development of SNAP's activities with reference to specific themes relevant to addressing statelessness.
+Our Focal Points represent SNAP at relevant global, regional and national engagements and advise SNAP’s Coordinator and Governance Board on the development of SNAP's activities with reference to specific themes relevant to addressing statelessness.

 Children - Ms Amihan Abueva, Child Rights Coalition Asia

 Ms Amihan Abueva has been known internationally as a child rights advocate for more than 20 years.
 She has been instrumental in mainstreaming child protection issues, and strengthening national and international legal frameworks to ensure children are protected from all forms of violence, particularly trafficking and sexual exploitation.
 Through her various roles and extensive experience, she has a strong appreciation of cultural diversity and a unique perspective on the challenges faced by children in the Southeast Asia/ASEAN region.
 Amihan is currently the Regional Executive Director of Child Rights Coalition Asia (CRC Asia), a regional network of child rights and human-rights focused organisations in Asia.
 In this role, her focus is to implement the ASEAN Regional Plan of Action on the Elimination of Violence Against Children.
 Prior to this, she spent more than a decade as the Regional Coordinator of Asia Against Child Trafficking (Asia ACTs), a regional network of NGOs in Southeast Asia advancing the rights of children, especially those on the move and trafficked children.
 Amihan was a member of SNAP’s Organising Committee.

 Gender and Equal Nationality Rights - Ms Neetu Pokharel, Alliance for Social Dialogue